Toma400/Baedoor_Encyclopaedia/Langue/Families/Jitadish.md

 |   '*   |      u:*      | After any `oe` letter                   | Murloen → Murl'n   |

 Those are used nowadays mostly in poetic language, as for most part, adjectives are considered equally verbal alternative, and easier to spot for foreigners.
+Some words (such as Murl'n) are also nowadays written differently, sometimes gaining also new meaning.

 ---
 ♢: loreum